dd010101/vyos-jenkins/readme.md

 **The only public branches will be the `current` and whatever branch is in the stream phase (today the `circinus`).
 Thus moving forward only those branches can be built up to date.**

-Although currently even the stream wasn't released yet.
-Thus, all branches are stale, including the circinus.
-Originally the release was planned in October.
-There wasn't update since then.
-The only side comment about the stream was that it's "low priority".
-The state of stream is unknown.

 Purpose
 --